plankp/OKM/README.md

 Apart from that, it has modules which are like static classes.

-Currently, it lacks a lot of usual stuff such as strings, arrays, classes / closures.
+Currently, it lacks a lot of usual stuff such as strings, arrays, closures.

-There are structs though, and I plan to make them kind of like classes as well!
+There are structs and classes though!

 The sample code runner is also very slow.
 Tail calls are optimized however, so it will not blow the stack if you write your returns properly.